10 Natural Herbs for Diabetes management

 1. Stevia rebaudiana herbs for diabetes

-Stevia rebaudiana is a perennial herb which is used as a bio sweetener, The sweetness of stevia is higher than the normal sugar with little or almost no impact on the blood sugar level.
+Stevia rebaudiana is a perennial herb that is used as a bio sweetener, The sweetness of stevia is higher than the normal sugar with little or almost no impact on the blood sugar level.
 The leaves of Stevia contains specific compounds of diterpene glycosides namely stevioside and rebaudioside A. These compounds are easily digestible and get absorbed in our body without any side effect.

 2. Indian blackberry or Jambul